osamahamad/Interesting-Things/README.md

 [gf-patterns](https://github.com/1ndianl33t/Gf-Patterns),
 [zile](https://github.com/xyele/zile)

-@phspade for the function of telegram bot messages , I like it more than slack actually ( didn't know about it before ) and convert mostly all my tools from slack notification to telegram.
+@phspade for the function of telegram bot messages, I like it more than slack actually ( didn't know about it before ) and convert mostly all my tools from slack notification to telegram.

 InfoSec Community.